albtad01/albtad01/README.md

 - **Medical Applications**: Exploring the role of HPC in healthcare, with a particular interest in personalized medicine and genomic analysis for disease prediction

 ### 🎾 Hobbies:
-- **Tennis**: I enjoy playing tennis in my free time as a way to relax and stay active.
+- **Tennis**: I enjoy playing tennis in my free time as a way to relax and stay active
-- **Football**: I follow football closely and watch matches regularly.
+- **Football**: I follow football closely and watch matches regularly

 ### 📫 How to reach me:
 Feel free to contact me via email: [albertotaddei1@gmail.com](mailto:albertotaddei1@gmail.com)